contactandyc/another-c-library/2_timing.md

 It is essential to recognize the difference between comparisons and conditions.
 A condition can be true or false.
 Comparisons require two objects and can evaluate to true or false.
 In most (every?) computer language, loops and if logic will use conditions as opposed to comparisons.
 Comparisons are a subset of conditions.
 In C, true is non-zero, and false is zero.

-This would never do_something.
+The following would never do_something:

 ```c
 while(0) {
   do_something;
 }
 ```

-This would never stop executing do_something.
+The following would never stop executing do_something:

 ```c
 while(1) {
   do_something;